ctranstrum/chuck/README.md

 The reachy left thumb key is a sticky shift.
 Tap it once to capitalize the next letter typed.
-Tap twice to enter a smart word capitalization mode that automatically exits when you finish typing a word.
+Tap twice to enter a smart word capitalization mode that automatically exits when you finish typing a word (for example, press space when done).

 Hold the tucky left thumb key to get a numpad under your right hand, as well as to access `ctrl` editing commands under your left hand.